Do I have a right to my opinion in the workplace, what can i say?, not say?

 In order to establish gender-critical opinions as a political opinion protected under discrimination laws, a person would need to demonstrate that gender-critical opinions are more of a ‘political’ standpoint rather than a ‘personal’ matter and/or this opinion forms part of a religious belief which may extend to a philosophical belief as well.
 Philosophical beliefs on their own are not protected and thus it is unlikely that these gender-critical comments will fall under a protected attribute under Australian discrimination laws.
 Further, it is unlikely that these comments will amount to discrimination against those who found them offensive.

 Although there is no Federal legislation or section in Australia’s Constitution enshrining a general right to freedom of expression, but it is well established and implied through common law.
 Further, such comments will only be considered discriminatory if they contravene the Federal or State anti-discrimination laws.
-The Sex Discrimination Act 1984 (Cth) makes it unlawful to treat people less favourably than another person in a similar situation because of their gender identity.
-Gender identity discrimination happens when a person is treated less favourably than another person in a similar situation because of that person’s gender-related identity, appearance, mannerisms or other gender-related characteristics of the person.
+The Sex Discrimination Act 1984 (Cth) makes it unlawful to treat people less favorably than another person in a similar situation because of their gender identity.
+Gender identity discrimination happens when a person is treated less favorably than another person in a similar situation because of that person’s gender-related identity, appearance, mannerisms or other gender-related characteristics of the person.
 It does not matter what sex a person was assigned at birth or whether the person has undergone any medical intervention.

 As per the UK case above, a person would need to consider comments such as “woman means adult human female” or “trans women are male” as statements of neutral fact which are not transphobic.
 However, such comments highlight the potential clash of rights between sex and gender identity discrimination.
 Thus, the manner in which employees manifest their gender-critical beliefs is an important consideration but in some cases, the employee may be simply exercising their freedom of opinion or expression.